- 1.How does the Phantom 4 RTK differ from previous Phantom Series products?

 - 4.What are the differences between PPK and RTK mode?
 How to use them?

 RTK and PPK are two different kinematics technologies that reference data in different ways.
-Although PPK generally has slightly higher positioning accuracy than RTK, both achieve centimeter-level precision.
+RTK and PPK both achieve centimeter-level precision.
 RTK is recommended for users flying in environments that allow for real-time connection via OcuSync or 4G and prefer convenience and efficiency.
 For users who have no demand on timeliness and/or need to operate in conditions without connectivity, PPK is a better option.

-- 5.How do I find the XMP information of my Phantom 4 RTK photos?
+- 6.How do I find the XMP information of my Phantom 4 RTK photos?

 Open the photo in text format and search "XMP" to find this information on each photo.

-- 6.When I take a photo with the Phantom 4 RTK, where is the location metadata logging the position from?
+- 7.When I take a photo with the Phantom 4 RTK, where is the location metadata logging the position from?

 Due to the new TimeSync system, each photo stores the position of the CMOS center in its metadata.